 The grounds for TPR in South Carolina (as defined by statute) are as follows:

-- Abuse or neglect by the parent affecting the child’s safety or causing harm to the child.
+- Abuse or neglect by the parent affects the child’s safety or causes harm to the child.

 - Failure to remedy conditions that led to the child being removed from the home within 6 months.